 multi strand 100% Rayon divisible floss with a really soft hand in the finished braids.

-For fine threads to make bundles similar to Biron, i prefer Presencia or Robison Anton Rayons and YLI’s Metallic threads when there is a greater need to satisfy the magpie in us all.
+For fine threads to make bundles similar to Biron, i prefer Presencia or Robison Anton Rayons and for metallics, either YLI’s Metallic or the J-Metallic threads when there is a greater need to satisfy the magpie in us all.

 When Wools seems to be called for and as I continue to work my way thru Makiko-san’s 2nd Treatise -n Andean Braid,I have been using several different lace weight yarns, most recently Ella Rae Lace Merino and am looking forward to the new Juniper Moon yarn, Findley which is a Merino/Silk blend.
 The other wool I have been using is Araucania’s Ranco Sock.